 - When your child is in a car ensure they have a protector to sit on to stop the car seat from being soiled by accidents.
 Avoid drinks before long car journeys.

 - Be aware that some children will hold onto their wee/poo until they have their nappy put on, for example if they know they always have a nappy on before going in the car they may wait until it is put back to release their bowel/bladder.

-- There is a range of absorbent pants and swimwear for older children available.
+- A range of absorbent pants and swimwear for older children is available.

 - Once your child is toilet trained at home you will want to teach them to use toilets when out in the community.
 When visiting new places, show your child where the toilets are and use the same routine as you do at home.
 Use the same picture and toy or book they may have for toileting at home.

 - Some children smear their poo.
 This is a very challenging behaviour to come to terms with.
 There are a number of reasons your child may do this.
-Firstly, take them to your GP to make sure there are no physical factors as to why this is happening (being in pain).
-They may not have understood the process of wiping and you may need to teach them 'hand over hand'.
+Firstly, take them to your GP to make sure there are no physical factors as to why this is happening, such as being in pain.
+They may not have understood the process of wiping and you may need to teach them by putting your hand over their hand as they wipe.
 The toilet paper could be too harsh for their sensitive skin therefore using wet wipes may be easier for them.
-Some children enjoy the feel of smearing, provide other acceptable activities which give the same feeling such as finger painting, gloop (cornflour and water) or playdough.
-Some children may see clearing up after they have smeared as a reward particularly if they like water or receive lots of attention form their carer.
-Even if they are reprimanding them it can still be seen a reinforcement.
+In this case you will need to explain that wet wipes should be disposed of in the bin rather than flushed down the toilet.
+Some children enjoy the feel of smearing; provide other acceptable activities which give the same feeling such as finger painting, gloop (cornflour and water) or playdough.
+Some children may see clearing up after they have smeared as a reward particularly if they like water or receive lots of attention from their carer.
+Even if they are reprimanding them it can still be seen as a reinforcement.
 Use minimal interaction and alternative clean up methods such as baby wipes or a tepid shower.